autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 <figure>
   <img src="https://pyxis.nymag.com/v1/imgs/481/940/29ff3982bc6fc7b699a298fe651df6808b-08-shelley-duvall-the-shining.1x.rsquare.w1400.jpg" alt="Shelley Duvall from The Shining" class="blog-post-image">
-  <br><figcaption>Not sure how she would feel about us naming the axe after her, though at least it wasn’t a baseball bat.
-Kubrick made her swing one in The Shining for 127 takes in a row.
-Deep-cut trivia for the horror nerds out there.</figcaption>
+  <br><figcaption>Not sure how she’d feel about us naming the axe after her, those 127 takes considered..</figcaption>
 </figure>

 ## The Shoot at Long Beach

-We arrived in Long Beach,checked into our hotel, and prepped for the shoot while we waited for it to get dark.
-We started outside Marsh’s Free Museum, home to [Jake the Alligator Man](https://en.wikipedia.org/wiki/Jake_the_Alligator_Man).
-Marsh’s was half the reason we came to Long Beach, because their outdoor lighting used to be a mix of candy-colored LEDs and neon signs, but in recent years they must have dialed back.
-We still got some cool shots, but we were eager for the big event of the evening: *shooting on the beach*.
+We arrived in Long Beach,checked into our hotel, and started prepping for the shoot.
+We started outside Marsh’s Free Museum, home to [Jake the Alligator Man](https://en.wikipedia.org/wiki/Jake_the_Alligator_Man) and half of our reasing for coming.
+The lighting used to be a mix of candy-colored LEDs and neon signs, but they must have dialed it down in  back.
+(Totally rude of them to compromise our artistic vision).
+We still got some [cool shots](/photos/antique_axe_filtered.jpg), but the main event was next: *shooting on the beach*.

 <figure>
   <<img src="/photos/longbeach_warning.jpeg" alt="A warning about getting stranded on the beach seen at our hotel in Long Beach, WA" class="blog-post-image">